Burns' Heir: Reception

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote that, "the episode lacks the emotional punch of others in which members of the family are separated."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote that, "the episode lacks the emotional punch of others in which members of the family are separated."

 DVD Movie Guide's Colin Jacobson wrote that the episode was "such a great concept that it’s a surprise no [one] went for it earlier."
 He felt that it "occasionally veers on the edge of mushiness, but it avoids becoming too sentimental.
 It's a blast to see Burns’ world from Bart’s point of view.
 DVD Talk gave the episode a score of 5 out of 5 while DVD Verdict gave the episode a B.

 Paul Campos of Rocky Mountain News described the Robotic Richard Simmons scene as "a level of surreal comedy that approaches a kind of genius".

+Legacy

 Homer's quote, "Kids, you tried your best and you failed miserably.
 The lesson is never try", was added to The Oxford Dictionary of Quotations in August 2007.